 \du+for more detail.Use

 SELECT ...
-FROM pgrolesorpguserfor scripted audits and filtering.Check
+FROM pg_rolesorpg_userfor scripted audits and filtering.Check

-pgauthmembersfor role membership mapping.
+pg_auth_membersfor role membership mapping.

 PostgreSQL psql documentation for meta-commands and usage examples PostgreSQL psql docs